pdoehle/swc-notes/unix_shell.md

 - Nelle is ready to begin analyzing her files using `goostats`.

-- `goostats` calculates some statistics from a protein file.
+- `goostats` calculates statistics from a protein file.

 - The program is run by typing `bash goostats` and giving it two arguements: the file you are analyzing, and the output file where the data is saved.